Are you looking for a smaller crib for your newborn, but want something sturdier than a bassinet? If so, a mini crib

 - The crib seems to scratch fairly easily.

 Mini cribs are a great way to save space and keep your baby close.
-In today’s market, they have evolved to offer many options.
+In today’s market, they have evolved to offer many options to grow with your baby.
 These cribs can give you flexibility and quality.

 Our top pick for the best mini crib has to be the Babyletto Origami.
 It’s super stylish and portable, making it a great addition to any room without taking up too much space.

 Have you used a mini crib before?
 How long did your baby sleep in it?
 Let us know your recommendations and thoughts in the comment section below.